What is Localization? All you Need to Know

 tx-roles&permissions

-And, of course, you also have engineers who need to handle the code before, in-between, and after the localization process.
+Language coordinators play a vital role in finding qualified translators with expertise in the target market and cultural background.
+And, of course, you also have engineers who need to handle the code before, in between, and after the localization process.
 Unless you are using software such as Transifex Native or Transifex Live.
 Tools such as these help you minimize the workload for both engineers and the localization team.

-Refer to either this page or at the bottom sections of this article for more information.
+Refer to either this page or the bottom sections of this article for more information.

 The Traditional Localization Process